JuliaRoadmap/DoctreePages.jl/docs/en/usage.md

 ## Github Action
 You can use github action to build pages into github pages.
 View sample [builddocs.yml](https://github.com/JuliaRoadmap/DoctreePages.jl/blob/master/.github/workflows/builddocs.yml)

+You can use `template()` to generate a template for document automatic building in the current directory.

 ## Builder Script
 If you want, you can also call the functions and write a builder script yourself.